Common Name: Garlic Mustard

-Garlic mustard is native to Europe and Asia and was introduced to North America in the 1960s as a medicinal and culinary herb.
+Garlic mustard is native to Europe and Asia and was introduced to North America as a medicinal and culinary herb.

-Each of the white flowers has four petals and is 5-10 mm wide.
+Each of the cross-shaped white flowers has four petals and is 5-10 mm wide.

 The young leaves are dark in colour and range from heart to kidney-shaped.
 Mature leaves are characteristically heart-shaped, have toothed edges and are alternately arranged along the stem.

 As the species name suggests, the leaves omit a garlicky odour when crushed.

 This plant grows in moist woody areas and can reach up to 1.5 m tall.

 Shepherd’s Purse - Capsella bursa-pastoris - a nuisance weed, but the seed pods are triangular and stand above the stalk, rather than heart shaped and hanging below.
 The leaves are highly variable and the flowers look similar.

 Stinkweed - Thlapsi arvense - a nuisance weed, which has a strong smell.

 Native mustards - Brassica species - but all our native mustards are yellow, not white.